iden3/rollup/doc/info.md

 `circuit`: the code that defines what the SNARK allows

-`balance tree`: the Merkle tree that stores a mapping between accounts and balances
+`account tree`: the Merkle tree that stores a mapping between accounts and balances

-`balance tree depth (24)`: the number of layers in the balance tree
+`account tree depth (24)`: the number of layers in the balance tree

 `exit tree`: The tree if the exit balances of a given batch